Berry Cake with Lemon Curd Cream

 - If you’re used to plain old whipped cream to garnish your desserts, this lemon curd cream will knock your socks off.

 - It’s a single-layer cake so it’s a perfect dessert for small gatherings or family dinners.
-My friend, Beth, made this for our recent dinner club dessert, and we loved it.
+My friend, Beth, made this for our recent dinner club dessert, and we all loved it.

 After I shared this dessert with some girlfriends, I received this text: That dessert was incredible.
 Really incredible.
 Do you plan to share?